DaGeRe/moobench-fork/README.md

 * for OpenTelemetry: `frameworks/OpenTelemetry/benchmark.sh` for regular execution and `frameworks/OpenTelemetry/runExponentialSizes.sh` for execution of different call tree depth sizes
 * for inspectIT: `frameworks/inspectIT/benchmark.sh` for regular execution and `frameworks/inspectIT/runExponentialSizes.sh` for execution of different call tree depth sizes

+Each scripts will start different factorial experiments (started `$NUM_OF_LOOPS` times for repeatability), which will be:
+- baseline execution
+- execution with instrumentation but without processing or serialization
+- execution with serialization to hard disc (currently not available for inspectIT)
+- execution with serialization to tcp receiver, which might be a simple receiver (Kieker), or Zikpin and Prometheus (OpenTelemetry and inspectIT)

 All scripts have been tested on Ubuntu and Raspbian.

 The execution may be parameterized by the following environment variables: